yujunz/gitlab.com-runbooks/howto/packagecloud-infrastructure.md

     * 443
     * 22
     * Standard monitoring ports, available only to prometheus servers
-1. Add it to [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo) with the the current `packages.gitlab.com` node as a template.
+1. Add the newly created server to [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo) with the the current `packages.gitlab.com` node as a template.
 1. Once you run chef-client on the new server, it will automatically set the config up for you.